zksecurity/zkbugs/dataset/circom/circom-bigint_circomlib/veridise_decoder_accepting_bogus_output_signal/README.md

 ## Short Description of the Vulnerability

-The circuit does not constrain `out` properly, malicious prover can set a bogus `out` while setting `success` to 1.
+The circuit does not constrain `out` properly, malicious prover can set a bogus `out` and set `success` to 0, the circuit won't throw error.
+This makes integration error-prone.

 ## Short Description of the Exploit

-Set `out` to be full of zeroes and set `success` to 1.
+Set `out` to be full of zeroes and set `success` to 0.

 ## Proposed Mitigation